Hi! I'm an MBA grad, an expert in business,an avid reader/writer/researcher/movie-buff and podcaster.I'm happy to share my reviews with you.

 Disclaimer: My review will focus on the dialogue between Timothee Chalamet and Emma Stone during the interview that occurred on the Actors on Actors show.
 I will not be discussing their specific movies but only what transpired during the 45-minute interview, complete with my opinions as well.

-Introduction to Timothee Chalamet and Emma Stone - Actors on Actors Review
+Introduction to Timothée Chalamet and Emma Stone

 You may have already seen at least one movie featuring Emma Stone as well as Timothee Chalamet.
-Timothee Chalamet is relatively new to the acting business; however, of late, he seems to be breaking ground as the up and coming actor to watch.
+Timothee Chalamet is relatively new to the acting business; however, of late, he seems to be breaking ground as the up-and-coming actor to watch.

 Timothee Chalamet is recognized as the youngest best actor nominee in over eighty years for his portrayal of Elio Perlman in the indie movie, Call Me By Your Name.
 He is also nominated for a Golden Globe award in the best supporting actor category for his role as Nic Sheff in the movie Beautiful Boy.

-Emma Stone has won numerous awards for her acting skills in movies such as Birdman, La La Land and many others.
+Emma Stone has won numerous awards for her acting skills in movies such as Birdman, La La Land, and many others.
 To date, Timothee Chalamet and Emma Stone have not acted in any movies together.

 The Actors' Preparations for the Interview